PostCo/embed-iframe/README.md

 # Customer Embed Iframe
-Files to place on customers page with return form iframe.
-It listens to React clients/customers for document size changes.
+Files to place on customers page with iframe pointed to their Returns page.
+It listens to the React app for document size changes.

-## Example
+### Client Shopify template example
 ```liquid
 {% assign shop_url = 'https://360.postco.co/<shop_name>' %}